 - When you’re licensed, you’re not mandated to join the professional association.
-There are over 400,000 licensed PT’s in the country.
+There are over 400,000 licensed physical therapists in the country.

-- The biggest threat to the viability of a PT over the next five years is insurance payments.
+- The biggest threat to the viability of a physical therapist over the next five years is insurance payments.
 Dr. Norby notes that with every threat there is opportunity.

 - PPS has started to work with Bob Hall to work on contracts and reimbursements.
 He has a proven record of success

-- People that are making decisions don’t understand the value of PT.
+- People that are making decisions don’t understand the value of physical therapy.
 We need a value based, data driven value proposition to give to members to advocate for.

 - Use your marketing skills to advocate for the profession and encourage your patients to do so as well.